Mark 36 SRBOC: Description

 The Mark 36 SRBOC uses the Mark 137 launcher, which has six fixed 130 mm mortar tubes arranged in two parallel rows.
 One row is set at 45 degrees and the other is set at 60 degrees, providing a spread of the launched decoys.
 Firing circuits use electromagnetic induction to set off the propelling charges in the decoy cartridges.
 They are launched at a speed of 75 m/s.

 Each launcher holds 12–36 rounds, depending on variant.
 The number and arrangement of Mk 36 launchers installed depends on the size of the ship, ranging from two launchers on a small combatant to as many as eight on an aircraft carrier.

-In addition to conventional ballistic decoys, the FLYRT (FLYing Radar Target) decoy was developed in the 1990s.
-It features rocket propulsion and flies at a ship-like speed in an attempt to present itself as a surface target.
-FLYRT complements the newer 21st-century Nulka active radar decoy, which actively emits radiofrequency energy to lure passive seekers on anti-ship missiles while hovering in the air.
-A modified version of the Mark 36 SRBOC, redesignated as the Mark 53 decoy launching system, was created to use the Nulka decoy.
+To complement conventional ballistic decoys, the FLYRT (FLYing Radar Target) decoy had been developed in the 1990s.
+It had rocket propulsion and flew at a ship-like speed in an attempt to present itself as a surface target.
+However, FLYRT did not undergo production.
+Instead, a modified version of the Mark 36 SRBOC, redesignated as the Mark 53 decoy launching system, was created to use the newer Nulka active radar decoy.
+Nulka hovers in the air and emits radiofrequency energy to lure the seekers of anti-ship missiles.

 The Mark 36 is interfaced with the AN/SLQ-32 electronic warfare suite.
 The SLQ-32 (with the exception of the (V)4 variant) can automatically fire decoys from the Mark 36 SRBOCs when it detects an anti-ship missile attack.

 The Mark 36 SRBOC is similar to the Sea Gnat decoy system.